twistedturtle/blender-index-visualiser/README.md

 If you want to change the defaults then create a new file, change the values and save it as a new startup file (however Indices always defaults to off).
 Or you can modify `index-visualiser.py`.

-### Install
+## Install

-Download `index_visualiser.py`, and use the Install button in Blender's addon preferences.
+Download the [latest release](https://gitlab.com/blender_addons_tt/blender-index-visualiser/-/releases/permalink/latest), extract it, and use the Install button in Blender's addon preferences.

-Arch based distros -  An AUR PKGBUILD may be forthcoming.

-### Questions/Bugs/Issues/Feature requests etc
+## Questions/Bugs/Issues/Feature requests etc

 If you have any questions or feedback etc, please open an issue.